TSE-RUST/trader/README.md

 ## Step 4
 Given the market pair, good, quantity of good to request and quantity of eur to send; which can maximize the profit, we will execute that trade.

+# Some adaptations
+In the case of buy_market max_price is lower than min_price, then max_price=min_price, the opposite in the case of sell_market, if this occours is an exploitation of the market. buy_market and sell_market in a trade could be the same, if this, is another exploitation.